-Members may book the pool for private parties.
-These may occur during regular hours or after hours.
-We welcome kids’ birthday parties, church/business events, and grownup parties.
-Contact the pool chairman to book a party.
+Members may book the pool for private parties during regular hours (semi-private) or after hours.
+We welcome kids’ birthday parties, church/business events, teen get-togethers, and grownup parties.
+Contact firstname.lastname@example.org to book a party.

 Location: The pool is located in the Greystone neighborhood, on Bluegrass Road between Stonebrook Blvd. and Oak Creek Dr. The address is 1411 Bluegrass Road.

 For prices, see the “Payment” link at the top right

 Send Payment to: Greystone HOA c/o Yvonne Hall, PO Box 7, Nolensville TN, 37135 or choose Online Payment

 You may pay by installments, as long as the last installment is received before the pool opens.
 Please see our Payment Page or contact email@example.com for more information about installments.